awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     narrow-minded and will not permit you to grow outward."

 Miyamoto Musashi, _A Book of Five Rings_.
 This kind of skill interaction can sometimes even be between seemingly unrelated skills.
 The story Scott Young covers is how multilingual people vs. monolingual do on acquiring a new language.
 The multilingual people learn faster.
 What happens is a form of meta awareness, in this case between different languages.
 This meta-framework can be derived more easily from studying in a formal setting.

 I am a philosophical _patternist_ so this philosophy of acquiring numerous skills to weave even more sophisticated patterns between things in the world cannot be emphasized enough.
 Patterns have _emergent_ properties to them, put simply: patterns have a power that transcends the parts of that pattern.
 The whole is greater than the sum of it's parts.
 As was true above, so is it is true below.
-This is one of the reasons acquiring metaskills is such a powerful skill. [**TODO**:] link to a large metaskills markdown doc.
+This is one of the reasons acquiring metaskills is such a powerful skill.
+[Metaskills list I am currently working on](https://docs.google.com/document/d/1wfN8wJrAlh6z8m7XY_Fd9lvDCBzwPbqKOUQZWfS5OkQ/edit?usp=sharing).

 So how do you draw your metalearning map?

     Over the short term, you can do research to focus on improving your metalearning before and during a learning project.
 Ultralearning, owing to its intensity and self-directed nature, has the opportunity for a lot higher variance than normal schooling efforts do.
 A good ultralearning project, with excellent materials and an awareness of what needs to be learned, has the potential to be completed faster than formal schooling.

 How is this possible according to Scott Young?